AyaShigure/thermal-printer-controller/README.md

-# Thermal printer controller for Raspberry Pis
+# Thermal printer controller for Raspberry Pis (Version1.0)

 ### 2024.8.10 notes:
-This software package is a complete python API for controlling the thermal printer module.(Still under constructions)
+This software package is a python API for controlling the thermal printer module.(Still under constructions) In the current version1.0 python API build, functionalities below are included.
+1. Printing text
+2. Printing raster image
+3. Feed and cut paper

 This software package is based on what is provided by [Xiamen MY Electronic Technology Co.,Ltd](http://en.xmmydzkj.com/dom/down_list.php?username=xiamenminyoux&channel_id=18042624) on their thermal printer modules.